-UNITED STATES MILITARY ASSISTANCE COMMAND, VIETNAM
+UNITED STATES MILITARY SERVICE COMMAND, VIETNAM

-Office of the Commander
+Office of Commander

-APO San Francisco 96222
+APO Saigon 96222

 Now that your tour of duty with the United States Army, Vietnam has ended, you can look back with perspective on your experiences.
 You now know the difficult tasks inherent in fighting to help protect the freedom of peace-loving people against Communist invaders.
-As a veteran, you understand better than many of our countrymen the meaning of North Vietnam's aggression against the Republic of Vietnam.
+As a veteran, you understand better than many of our countrymen the meaning of North Vietnam's aggression against South Vietnam.

 You have seen the horror and destruction created by North Vietnamese soldiers and the local Viet Cong terrorists who kill and maim their own neighbors.
 You have fought beside soldiers of the Armed Forces of the Republic of Vietnam and other Free World nations in a common struggle of defense.
+Many of you have worked in hamlet improvement and pacification programs as teachers and builders as well as fighters.